jsiker/example-crud-app/README.md

 PUT localhost:8080/api/users/ w/ User in JSON updates

 DELETE localhost:8080/api/users/{idOfUser} deletes
-all versions of that user
+only newest version of that user -- older versions are queryable

 GET localhost:8080/api/users/{idOfUser} gets
 all versions of that user